What’s the tale-tell sign of a bad divorce?

 Listen, divorce isn’t cheap.
 It costs a little money to untie the knot… Especially if that knot has been tied a while – or if it’s one of those super complicated knots that you learn in the military or boy scouts.
 The point is: The longer you’ve been married and the more stuff you have, the greater the complexity.

-By working with a divorce CPA, you’re making an investment in your future.
-Your happiness, your security, your peace of mind – they all rely on you making it through a divorce with a plan for your immediate needs and long-term financial stability.
+Make an investment in your peace of mind and financial security by working with a divorce CPA.
+Doing so will greatly influence you making it through your divorce with a plan for your immediate needs and long-term financial stability.
 When you bring a financial professional onto your divorce team, you’ll benefit from:

 - An honest, factual analysis of your finances and long-term outlook;